Often, the most vulnerable are the least likely to realize their vulnerability. And that puts them at even more risk.

 Many people just don’t believe they could ever fall for a phish.
 And if the bottom 1% employee is over-confident, imagine how foolishly prideful executives can be.
 If you think you can’t fall for a phish, you are exactly the mark criminals hope to find.
 And if you are a person who can write big checks, that goes for you – perhaps 1 million times more.

 Don’t think it can’t happen to you.
 That could be a whale of a mistake.
+On the subject of whales, why not sign up for a san diego whale watching trip if you are in the area.
+These creatures are truly beautiful!

 Follow this story: AlertMe